 In the end, she is still my sister.
 She always will be.
 That is the one constant in life and death that can never change.

-We just cannot prepare for the loss of a family member or close friends.
+We just cannot prepare for the loss of a family member or a close friend.
+This is especially true when a death is sudden.

-People we love leave a footprint on our heart.
+People we love leave a footprint on our hearts.
 When they leave the earth the footprint turns into a hole.
 It is a void that can never be filled or replaced.

 Those of us who remain on earth find a way to carry on without them.
 Some days, like anniversaries and birthdays, are more challenging to get through.